rossant/rossant.github.io/content/2022-09-30-introduction-shaken-baby-syndrome-controversy.md

 ### <a id="sec-falls"></a>Short falls

 Severe injuries following short falls are rare, but how rare they are is controversial.
 To some authors, they are so exceptional that histories of short falls can be considered to be falsified in almost all severe or fatal cases.
-To others, these statistical arguments are not correct, and short falls should be considered as an important differential diagnosis of subdural and retinal hemorrhage in infants.
+To other authors, these statistical arguments are not correct, and short falls should be considered as an important differential diagnosis of subdural and retinal hemorrhage in infants.

 #### SBS/AHT adherents